 They are not related to rats, even though yes, they do have some similar features.

 Opossums are cat-sized animals weighing between 5 – 12 pounds.
-They typically have a white face and grey body.
+They typically have a long, white face and grey body.
+They are two to three feet long including their tail.

 In addition to being a marsupial, they have other unique features.